-Meet Jean Abou, our Regional Coordinator for West Africa
+Meet Jean Abou, our Country Coordinator for Togo and West Africa

 According to Jean, “When there’s moringa in the dish, there’s life in the dish!”
 As our Regional Coordinator for West Africa, Jean has trained over 200 Strong Harvest Peer Educators in three countries: Togo, Benin, and Burkina Faso.
 He has seen the positive impact of moringa in the lives of many families, but one of Jean’s favorite experiences was right in his own community, “when moringa restored life to a boy who was dying of malnutrition.
 Today, the boy goes to school and is the joy of his parents.”

 Jean’s previous experience as the Agricultural Officer at YWAM’s University of the Nations in Noepe, Togo, gives him a solid foundation for his current work with Strong Harvest.
 Since 2014, he has been continuously training others in basic nutrition and how to grow and use moringa to improve the health of their families.
 Jean’s wife, Olga, along with their sons, love to participate in the trainings whenever they can.
 Jean also provides follow-up training and encouragement, as well as problem-solving and planning sessions for those he’s trained.
 Jean is always looking for opportunities to expand the impact of Strong Harvest and moringa in West Africa!